segerphilip/ExercisesInC/reading_questions/thinkos.md

 1) What happens if a program writes a new value into the program counter?

+The flow of execution goes to another part of the program.

 2) What is the fundamental problem caches are meant to solve?

+Timing between reading instructions and doing the instructions are vastly different.

 3) If cache access time is 1 ns and memory access time is 10 ns, what is the average access time of a program with hit rate 50%?
 How about 90%?

+5.5 ns, 1.9 ns

 4) The book gives several examples of programming language features, like loops, that tend to improve locality in the access pattern of instructions and/or data.
 Can you think of other examples?
 Or counter-examples that might decrease locality?

+Function calls would probably break locality because they are farther apart.

 5)  If you refactor a program to improve locality, would you say the program is "cache aware"?
 Why not?

+Cache aware means it tries to take advantage of the specific amount of CPU cache, so it knows how large the cache is.
+Refactoring to improve locality does not explicitly involve having cache size as a parameter.

 6) See if you can estimate the cost of a memory cache by comparing the prices of two similar CPUs with different cache sizes.

 7) Why are cache policies generally more complex at the bottom of the memory hierarchy?